Operation Yellow Ribbon: Military involvement

 There were also several incidents in which the military escorted jets into Canadian airspace.
 The joint U.S.–Canadian North American Aerospace Defense Command used Canadian Forces Air Command and United States Air Force fighter jet aircraft to intercept and escort civilian passenger flights to Whitehorse International Airport in Yukon.

-One of the intercepted flights was Korean Air Flight 85 destined for John F. Kennedy International Airport with a stopover in Anchorage, Alaska, that was believed to have been hijacked.
+One of the intercepted flights was Korean Air Flight 85, destined for John F. Kennedy International Airport with a stopover in Anchorage, Alaska, which was believed to have been hijacked.
 Concerns about the plane being crashed into Anchorage led several buildings in the city to be evacuated.
 Several buildings were also evacuated in Whitehorse as a precaution.
 The flight ended up running low on fuel, and according to a public affairs official at the airport, there was also a communication problem with the air crew.
 When it landed at the airport, witnesses reported that the RCMP ordered the crew out of the plane at gunpoint.
 The incident was a misunderstanding caused by a malfunctioning transponder and translation error.
 A year after the event, then-Prime Minister Jean Chrétien revealed that he had given permission to the intercepting fighter jets to shoot down the airliner if the fighter pilots believed that the plane carried terrorists.

 Global and the National Post reported that a similar incident occurred at Vancouver International Airport.
 Two U.S. F-15s escorted an Air China Boeing 747 bound from Beijing to San Francisco onto the airport's north runway.
 Officials at the airport reported that it was purely a communication problem.